BeNe: The Netherlands & Belgium

 Why should you target this market?

-The typical BeNe visitor is well-educated, progressively minded, a sophisticated traveller and are happy to speak in English.
+- The typical visitor from the Netherlands and Belgium is well-educated, progressively minded, a sophisticated traveller and are happy to speak in English.
 They are digitally savvy and know how to shop online for the best deals.

-With plenty of affordable and easy access options, Ireland can be a short- or longer-holiday option for this group who, especially in the Dutch market, take multiple holidays during the year.
+- With affordable and easy access options, Ireland can be a short - or longer-holiday option for this group who, especially in the Dutch market, take multiple holidays during the year.

 How to work with this market

-Tourism Ireland in BeNe offers the full range of industry opportunities to any Irish industry who wish to access the Dutch or Belgian market.
-Our Trade Account Manager can put you in front of key Dutch and Belgian buyers and our Publicity Team can ensure that key Dutch and Belgian media know what you have to offer the Dutch or Belgian holiday-maker.
-The very experienced and well-resourced Consumer Marketing Team in Amsterdam is ‘always on’ with activity across multiple media channels across the year, showcasing Ireland in a way which touches the passion-points of BeNe holiday-makers encouraging them to choose Ireland over competing destinations.
+Tourism Ireland in BeNe continues to offer a range of industry opportunities to industry who wish to access the Dutch or Belgian market.
+Our Trade Account Manager Eef Belckx can put you in front of key Dutch and Belgian buyers and our Publicity Team can ensure that key Dutch and Belgian media know what you have to offer the Dutch or Belgian holidaymaker.
+During the Covid-19 period, Consumer Marketing Team in Amsterdam continues to be ‘always on’ with activity across multiple social media channels, showcasing Ireland in a way which touches the passion-points of BeNe holidaymakers (nature, outdoor, Living Culture) in order to keep Ireland top of mind.

-Tourism Ireland’s BeNe team has a full programme of activity already planned for 2020, aimed at the travel trade and consumer alike.
+Tourism Ireland’s BeNe team has a programme of activity planned Q3/4 for 2020, aimed at the travel trade and media alike.

 to view our BeNe market profile or here